"Indoor Air Controlled"

 Complete independence for healthy air

-It is essential that a label should be independent of any interest group in order to remain objective.
+It is essential for a label to be independent of any interest group in order to remain objective.
 This is why “Indoor Air Controlled” is careful to maintain its independence on all levels:

 - Governments and institutions: the label does not receive any institutional funding and is not therefore influenced by any interest group;